This recipe is sponsored by ALDI

 Er, scratch that.
 Summer isn’t summer without a good Juicy Lucy.

-What Is A Juicy Lucy?
+What Is a Juicy Lucy?

-A Juicy Lucy is a delicious hamburger stuffed with molten, bubbly, waterfalling cheese.
-That’s it.
-A burger stuffed with cheese.
+A Juicy Lucy is a delicious cheeseburger stuffed with molten, bubbly, waterfalling cheese.

 I am, conveniently, from Minnesota!
 And I have opinions:

-- What kind of cheese?
-Straight up American.
+Straight-up American.
 YOU NEED A SMOOTH MELT.
 Yes, you can use sliced cheddar or pepperjack in a pinch (or throw some jalapeños in with your American for a hybrid).
 A lot of people also like to use blue cheese, which makes it a Blucy.
 But the essence of a Juicy Lucy, in my opinion, is a creamy, smooth-melt, almost-liquid-like center of cheese.
 This isn’t the time for Mozzarella cheese pulls, okay?

 Juicy Lucy Ingredients